pratyushmohanty/datasciencecourseracleaningdata/CodeBook.md

 ### Code, data, libraries

-All the code is in the run_analysis.R
+All the code is in the run_analysis.R file

 The data is contained in the 'data' folder.
 For example, the training set file is in './data/UCI HAR Dataset/train/X_train.txt'